 Architecture: Gateway-First vs Agent-First

-Its core innovation is the Lane Queue system, which enforces serial execution by default and allows parallelism only for explicitly marked low-risk tasks.
-Per-session serialization guarantees only one active run per session at a time, preventing race conditions.
-The overall parallelism cap is configurable: main lanes default to 4 concurrent runs, subagent lanes default to 8.
+Its core innovation is the Lane Queue system, which enforces serial execution by default and allows parallelism only for tasks explicitly marked as low-risk.
+Per-session serialization ensures only one active execution per session at a time, preventing race conditions.
+The overall parallelism limit is configurable: main lanes default to 4 concurrent executions, subagent lanes default to 8.

-The message flow follows a consistent loop: Channel Adapter standardizes input, Gateway routes to a session, the agent loads context and skills, sends conversation to the LLM, runs tool calls, streams the reply back, and persists state.
+The message flow follows a consistent loop: Channel Adapter standardizes input, Gateway routes to a session, the agent loads context and skills, sends conversation to the LLM, executes tool calls, streams the response back, and persists state.
 The Gateway owns every step.

-Hermes Agent: The Agent as the Center of Gravity
+Hermes Agent: The Agent as Center of Gravity

 Hermes offers six execution environments: Local, Docker, SSH, Daytona, Singularity, and Modal.
-The serverless options (Daytona, Modal) offer near-zero idle cost since the agent hibernates when not in use.
+Serverless options (Daytona, Modal) offer near-zero idle cost since the agent hibernates when not in use.

 What This Means in Practice

-OpenClaw gives operators full visibility and control through its centralized Gateway, with audit trails, rate limiting, and model switching at a single point.
+OpenClaw gives operators total visibility and control through its centralized Gateway, with audit trails, rate limiting, and model switching in a single point.
 Hermes gives the agent itself more autonomy, with the runtime resolver and tool registry serving the agent's decisions rather than a central controller's rules.
 For customer-facing chatbots across channels, OpenClaw's gateway pattern fits naturally.
-For internal automation where agents need to learn and improve, Hermes's agent-first architecture aligns better.
+For internal automation where agents need to learn and improve, Hermes' agent-first architecture aligns better.

 Learning and Self-Improvement: Autonomous Skills vs Stateless Sessions